 Changing auto renew periods for .NL & .DE to 12 months in Realtime Register in order to sync expiry date to WHMCS

-- Navigate to the domains tab in the Domain Manager and Filter a list of domains that are set to a quarterly auto renew period.
+- Navigate to the domains tab in the Domain Manager and Filter a list of domains that are set to a quarterly and monthly auto renew period.

 - Export the list in CSV format

-- Now you have a complete overview of all domains which are not being synced with your WHMCS environment.
+- Now you have a complete overview of all domains that are not being synced with your WHMCS environment.

 !!Take Note!!
 Read the full explanation before you're actually going to follow the step by step instruction.
 Also, since WHMCS has some specific settings that can differ from one user to the other, it's advised to start updating the periods for one domain at first.
 If the procedure for this 'beta' domain is successful, you can go ahead and start with the rest of your list as well.